etorresram/Clustering-Job-Postings-and-Skills-Identificaiton/README.md

 2. Analyze differences in job requirements between industries.
 3. Provide insights into the evolving nature of the labor market.

-The data was collected daily from the Google Careers platform and processed using a combination of NLP models, including TF-IDF, BERTopic, and unsupervised clustering techniques.
+The data was collected daily from the Google Careers platform and processed using a combination of NLP models, including TF-IDF, and unsupervised clustering techniques.
 Ultimately, the goal is to offer a comprehensive overview of digital skill demands in Argentina's job market during the specified period.